maulikagarwal8/Any-Flower-Recognizer-using-CNN/README.md

 ### Test Results
-After training and testing Accuracy of <!--51% --> was achieved.
+After training and testing Accuracy of :
+->51% was achieved with my custom model.
+->73% was achieved using ResNet model.

 ## What its look like